Gripen’s STOL Capabilities Originate from a Unique Air Basing System

 An important feature of Gripen behind its STOL capabilities are its canards.
 Inherited from Saab 37 Viggen, Gripen’s canard helps the fighter to increase manoeuvrability by increasing its angle of attack and have more lift at slower speeds during landing.
 “We use the canard and the wing rudders to create aerodynamic downforce to make the brakes more effective,” says Eddy de la Motte, head of the business unit for Saab Gripen E/F.

-The dispersed airbases also mean Gripen fighters will be serviced with the help of mobile maintenance facilities.
+The dispersed airbases also mean Gripen fighters can be serviced with the help of mobile maintenance facilities.
 Gripen was designed for a minimal turnaround time- tasks like refuelling and rearming do not take more than 10 minutes, further increasing the operability of the fighter.

 “Turnaround time is minimised by making the aircraft self-contained.
 For instance, we use an auxiliary power unit, which was quite unique for the military fighter aircraft of that generation.
 One reason why we did that was to eliminate lots of ground support equipment,” says Eddy de la Motte.
 “Design requirements, the requirements in terms of dispersed basing, they have stayed the same, they haven’t been relaxed or changed,” he adds.